Unbalanced Optimal Transport and Maximum Mean Discrepancies: Interconnections and Rapid Evaluation: Preliminaries and taxonomy of Wasserstein distances

 \section{Preliminaries and taxonomy of Wasserstein distances}

 In this section, we provide necessary definitions and properties to facilitate the upcoming discussion.
-Moreover, we introduce robust relations between MMD and Wasserstein distance, and upper bounds for the unbalance optimal transport.
+Moreover, we introduce robust relations between MMD and Wasserstein distance, and upper bounds for the UOT and regularized UOT.